ErikEJ/EFCorePowerTools/README.md

 # Building and debugging

+In order to build the source code, use Visual Studio 2017.
+- `Blend for Visual Studio SDK for .NET` (via Visual Studio Installer) or `Blend` (standalone) must be installed

-In order to build the source code, use Visual Studio 2017 - run as Administrator.
-To debug, make EFCorePowerTools the startup project, and ensure your build configuration is Debug, x86 (not AnyCPU).
+To debug, run Visual Studio as Administrator.
+Make EFCorePowerTools the startup project, and ensure your build configuration is Debug, x86 (not AnyCPU).